 Is this true?

 A woman was walking down the street when she was approached by a man.
-The man said, "I must have you right now!
-I'll drop 500 dollars on the ground at your feet and in the time it takes for you to pick it up I can have my way with you from behind!"
+The man said, “I must have you right now!
+I’ll drop

 The woman thought it over and told the man to wait a minute.
 She called her girlfriend on her cell phone and told her about the man’s proposition.